-Code a network packet sniffer in python for Linux
+Code a network Packet Sniffer in Python for Linux

-Basic Sniffer
+Packet Sniffer

-Sniffers are programs that can capture/sniff/detect network traffic packet by packet and analyse them for various reasons.
-Commonly used in the field of network security.
-Wireshark is a very common packet sniffer/protocol analyzer.
-Packet sniffers can be written in python too.
 In this article we are going to write a few very simple sniffers in python for the linux platform.
 Linux because, although python is a portable, the programs wont run or give similar results on windows for example.
-This is due to difference in the implementation of the socket api.

-Sniffers shown here dont use any extra libraries like libpcap.
 They just use raw sockets.
 So lets start coding them

 The most basic form of a sniffer would be